yhirose/cpp-httplib/README.md

 It's extremely easy to setup.
 Just include the **httplib.h** file in your code!

-NOTE: This is a 'blocking' HTTP library.
+NOTE: This is a multi-threaded 'blocking' HTTP library.
 If you are looking for a 'non-blocking' library, this is not the one that you want.

 Simple examples
 ---------------